Surprise, Surprise

 The house where I live, which is the same one I grew up in, lies in the Jezmatiyeh souq, which is one of the several markets of the old Damascene Al Midan neighborhood.
 Among the many places serving local cuisine on the busy street the window of my room faces, the two most famous ones are the restaurant called Abi al-Kheir and the patisserie Abou Arab Haidar.

 Today I turn fifty, but I am not celebrating it.
 I haven’t done anything special for my birthday in the last fifteen years, since the day I saw Hala for the very last time.
-She was the ...Read more
+She was ...Read more

 The Shot that Came Second to Last